What is Giving Compass?

 Giving Compass' Take:

-· According to Sara Atske at Pew Research Center, the general public is disappointed with the current state of political discourse in the US, believing is has become less respectful and fact-based.
+· Sara Atske explains that Americans are disappointed with the current state of political discourse in the US, believing is has become less respectful and fact-based.

-· How was this information gathered?
-What is the reasoning behind the harsh public view?
-How can we provide a safe and civil environment for political discussion?
+· How can we provide a safe and civil environment for political discussion?
+What is the role of philanthropy in improving political discourse?

 Majorities of Americans say the tone of political debate in the country has become more negative, less respectful, less fact-based and less substantive in recent years.